General Rail Safety Principles

-- Benefit Amtrak and commuter rail passengers.
+- Benefit Amtrak Cascades and commuter rail passengers.

-Train speeds usually increase only after track and signal improvements are constructed to ensure faster trains can run safely.
+Train speeds usually increase only after track and signal improvements are constructed to ensure trains can run safely.
 Railroads, Amtrak and WSDOT are working with local jurisdictions and the UTC to improve train safety while increasing freight and passenger train speeds.

 Can you tell how fast a train is traveling by looking at it?

-No. Because of the size of a train, it appears to be traveling much slower than we think, making the train appear to be farther away than it is.
+No. Because of the size of a train, it appears to be traveling much slower than you think, making the train appear to be farther away than it is.
 It is impossible to judge the speed of a train under these conditions.